KJithinReddy/Document-Q-A/README.md

 ------------------------------------------------------------

-Built with using LangChain + Groq + Streamlit.
+Built using LangChain + Groq + Streamlit.